-Snowshoes, cross-country skis and fat bikes are available for rent at the Relais plein air.
+Snowshoes, cross-country skis and fat bikes are available for rent at the Relais plein air and other local shops.
 Renting is an excellent way to check out a new sport before investing in your own equipment.

 Buy a pass

 There is a fee to access to the ski, snowshoe and snow bike trails.
 Make things easier by buying your daily pass in advance online.
-Or you can buy a daily pass at trail starting points (parking lots), which accept cash only.
+Or you can buy a daily pass at the trailhead parking lots (exact cash only).
 Make sure you wear your pass in plain view.